vashiegaran/Face-Recognition-Eigenface-Scratch/README.md

     -Each image is then subtracted with the new image which is represented with out eigenvectors -If the difference is lower than a chosen threshold, the new image face is classified to a class.

-Please read the pdf notes for more detailed explanation with the help of mathematics
+Please refer to pdf notes for more detailed explanation with the help of mathematics

 3. Application